SonyShrestha/ChromeExtension/Readme.md

 # Chrome Storage
 Chrome Storage is a place where we can store value within a variable.<br>
 We need permissions to use chrome storage.
-This permission is defined in manifest.json file.<br>
+This permission is defined in manifest.json file.(permissions-> storage)<br>

 ```
 # Get one variable